 - Templates – You can create your own using shapes in Design Space or you can find some of them at my Etsy shop

 - Hot Glue Gun

 - Bone Folder – is a great tool to curl and score flowers with.
 You can also use a butter knife or bamboo sticks

 - Scissors – ideally in several different sizes

-- Flower Curling Kit – an absolutely must have tool for curling small paper flowers
+- Flower Curling Kit – an must-have tool for curling small paper flowers

 - Select your templates

 - Setup your petals in Design Space.
 This detailed Cricut tutorial will walk you through the steps

 - Assemble your flowers using any number of the techniques that I explain in my tutorials